-It sounds like science fiction — but exotic fish invasions are a real problem.
-A popular aquarium species called the lionfish has been found in increasing numbers in The Bahamas, threatening to displace native fish and disrupt local fisheries.
+It sounds like science fiction, but exotic fish invasions are a real problem.
+A popular aquarium species called the lionfish has been found in increasing numbers in the Caribbean and as far north as New England.
+In the Caribbean, they are threatening to displace native fish and disrupt ecosystems, which impacts local fisheries and livelihoods.
+The introduction of lionfish has been particularly detrimental to Caribbean coral reefs, as this invasive species preys on other species, like parrotfish, that eat algae off reefs and help keep these essential habitats healthy and thriving.

-Nature.org spoke with Eleanor Phillips, The Nature Conservancy's Northern Caribbean program director, about the lionfish explosion in The Bahamas — and how the Conservancy is helping curb its spread.
+Nature.org spoke with Eleanor Phillips, The Nature Conservancy Director of External Affairs for the Caribbean, about the lionfish explosion in The Bahamas and how the Conservancy is helping curb its spread.

 What does the growing lionfish population mean for local species and economies in The Bahamas?

-Also, the lionfish spines are venomous (though not fatal) to humans.
-The stings are pretty poisonous and painful if people touch the lionfish.
-However, in many countries such as China and Indonesia, lionfish are eaten by locals.
-There is a need to educate Bahamians on how to prepare lionfish.
-I think it can be carefully cooked like the blowfish.
+Also, lionfish spines are venomous (though not fatal) to humans.
+The stingers are poisonous and painful to the touch.
+However, in many countries, such as China and Indonesia, lionfish have been a delicacy for years.
+We have seen lionfish popping up on more menus in the Caribbean, and we need to continue to educate the public on how to prepare lionfish.
+They’re delicious to eat!

 How did they get to the waters off The Bahamas in the first place?
 And how pervasive are they now?

-Most scientists and conservationists think the lionfish were dumped into the seas by aquarium owners in the Southeast United States, possibly in Florida.
-It's a very popular aquarium fish because of its exotic markings and colorings.
+Most scientists and conservationists think lionfish were dumped into the seas by aquarium owners in the southeastern United States, possibly in Florida following Hurricane Andrew in 1992.
+It's a very popular aquarium fish because of its exotic markings and color.

 How have they survived and multiplied so rapidly?